pyglet/pyglet/doc/programming_guide/graphics.rst

   array buffers, that match a specific collection of vertex attributes.
   Buffers are resized automatically as needed.
 Access to these buffers is usually not done directly, but instead through the use of VertexLists.
-* VertexLists sit in-between The VertexDomains and the ShaderPrograms.
+* VertexLists sit in-between The VertexDomains and the :py:class:`~pyglet.graphics.shader.ShaderProgram`.
 They provide a simple "view" into a portion of a VertexDomain's buffers.
-A ShaderProgram is able to generate VertexLists directly.
+A :py:class:`~pyglet.graphics.shader.ShaderProgram` is able to generate VertexLists directly.

 In summary, the process is as follows:

-1. User creates a ShaderProgram.
+1. User creates a :py:class:`~pyglet.graphics.shader.ShaderProgram`.
 Vertex attribute metadata is introspected automatically.
-2. User creates a new VertexList with the `ShaderProgram.vertex_list(...)` method.
+2. User creates a new VertexList with the :py:meth:`~pyglet.graphics.shader.ShaderProgram.vertex_list` method.
    Users do not need to worry about creating the internal buffers themselves.
-3. When the VertexList is created in step 2, pyglet automatically matches the ShaderProgram's attributes to an appropriate VertexDomain.
+3. When the VertexList is created in step 2, pyglet automatically matches the :py:class:`~pyglet.graphics.shader.ShaderProgram`'s attributes to an appropriate VertexDomain.
 (If no existing domain is available, a new one is created).
 A VertexList is generated from the matching VertexDomain, and returned.